victor99pekk/Random-Matrix_Machine-Learning/RMT_applications_ML.md

 # Possible Applications in ML
-Applications have been "found" by me and an LLM.
-All "sources" or places to find out more were found by the search function in chatgpt
+I have found some applications, and an LLM has found some.
+All "sources"/"places to find out more" were found by the search function in chatgpt though, so take them with a grain of salt, as a possible place to find out more.

 ### 1. Understanding the Neural Network Training and Generalization
 - The Hessian (second derivative of the loss function) captures the curvature of the loss landscape, and its eigenvalues provide insights into optimization and generalization.